datatrail-jhu/00_intro/scripts/04_other_accounts_script.md

 You will be brought to a screen asking for your phone number.
 After entering your phone number, you will click Next.

 This will bring you to a screen where you will choose a username.
 This will be what your Twitter handle will be.
 For simplicity, it would be best for your Gmail username and Twitter handle to be the same.
-If that username is unavailable, choose a different, but appropriate and simple, Twtitter username.
+If that username is unavailable, choose a different, but appropriate and simple, Twitter username.
 Once you have chosen a Twitter username, click Next.

 At this point you will be brought to a screen that will have a button saying Let's go!
 If you were to click this, it would lead you to set up your profile further, which is not needed at this time.